Insanely Twisted Shadow Planet: Development

 The game was eventually picked up by Microsoft, Microsoft had originally passed after seeing an early prototype however after the release of the second trailer they changed their mind.
 The game was first demonstrated in March 2011 at Penny Arcade Expo East.
 The game is set on an alien planet and includes exploration elements similar to Metroidvania.
 Insanely Twisted Shadow Planet was released on August 3, 2011.
 The game features music by Dimmu Borgir during cinematics; the songs "Progenies of the Great Apocalypse" (orchestral version) and "Eradication Instincts Defined" play during the game, while the trailer featured "Blood Hunger Doctrine".

 Expansions

 The Shadow Hunters expansion was released on Xbox Live Arcade on October 12, 2011.
 It expands on the Lantern Run mode in the base game, allowing players to team up in a continuation of the storyline.
 Shadow Hunters was included for free in the PC port of the game.
 Local and online multiplayer are supported in Lantern Run and the Shadow Hunters DLC.

 Reception

 The PC and Xbox 360 versions received "generally favorable reviews" according to the review aggregation website Metacritic.
-Jim Sterling of Destructoid noted the Xbox 360 version as an "attempt to run in multiple directions at once and make very little ground at all" and concluded: "Sadly, great visuals do not make a great game."
+James Stephanie Sterling of Destructoid noted the Xbox 360 version as an "attempt to run in multiple directions at once and make very little ground at all" and concluded: "Sadly, great visuals do not make a great game."